zipscene/unimodel-mongo/README.md

 #### Create Index in Background mode
 To create index in background mode, pass an option of `backgroundIndex` set to true to `connect()` method, like this:
 ```
-let mongo = require('zs-unimodel-mongo');
+let mongo = require('unimodel-mongo');
 mongo.connect({ backgroundIndex: true });
 ```

 #### Automatically create indexes
-By default, zs-unimodel-mongo creates indexes automatically when setting up database.
+By default, unimodel-mongo creates indexes automatically when setting up database.
 To disable this behavior, do:
 ```
-let mongo = require('zs-unimodel-mongo');
+let mongo = require('unimodel-mongo');
 mongo.connect({ autoCreateIndex: false });
 ```